 If you’re getting a shamrock tattoo to celebrate your Irish heritage, why not make it extra special?

-Here are some fun images that can accompany your shamrock tattoo if you so desire:
+Here are some other popular tattoo motifs that can accompany your shamrock design:

 Celtic Knots Shamrock Tattoos